moby/moby/integration/network/bridge/iptablesdoc/generated/usernet-portmap-routed.md

 	  --subnet 192.0.2.0/24 --gateway 192.0.2.1 bridge1
 	docker run --network bridge1 -p 8080:80 --name c1 busybox

-The filter table is the same as with the userland proxy enabled.
+The filter table is largely the same as with the userland proxy enabled.

 _Note that this means inter-network communication is disabled as-normal so, although published ports will be directly accessible from a remote host